cbunting99/Core/BUGLIST.md

 2. Cannot taunt players pets.

-3. Glyph of Flame Shock, doesn't work at all.

  -- CRITICAL --
 Use blood strike two times with Reaping talent from unholy talent tree, Both runes became death runes.
 Now use blood tap while they are still on cooldown.